The Biggest Stars on Broadway in 2026

 Who are the biggest Broadway actresses right now?

 Wicked icon and Broadway legend Kristen Chenoweth leads in glitzy new musical The Queen of Versailles, while Roseanne star and Tony and Emmy winner Laurie Metcalfe leads the Broadway transfer of Steppenwolf Theatre’s acclaimed production of Little Bear Ridge Road, from The Whale writer Samuel D Clarke.
-Plus, Sex and the City’s own Miranda, Cynthia Nixon, heads up the cast of Pulitzer finalist Marjorie Prime, an AI drama about memory, loss and love, also making its Broadway debut this November.
+Plus, Sex and the City’s own Miranda, Cynthia Nixon, heads up the cast of Pulitzer finalist Marjorie Prime, an AI drama about memory, loss and love, also making its Broadway debut this winter, and Rose Byrne and Kelli O'Hara head up a frothy revival of Noel Coward play Fallen Angels in the New Year.

 Who are the most famous Broadway actors performing this year?